 I've done many jobs in my time from computers to shelf stacking but the one constant has been my hobby of box making.
-I do some furniture occaisionally but mostly boxes.
+I do some furniture occasionally but mostly boxes (without visible splines).
 Recently I've become interested in patterns and use these in boxes, cutting boards and wall hangings.
 This has developed into the use of all over patterns on boxes.

 I like using exotic woods and found Lumberjocks whilst searching for Ebony.You'll see a lot of that, plus Purpleheart, Padauk and a lot of other highly coloured woods in my work.

 I woodwork for the challenge and enjoyment it brings.
 When I'm in my workshop all the everyday problems seem to disappear.
 Planning projects and overcoming woodworking problems are where I get my mental kicks.
 I design the vast majority of the things I make and whilst I do NOT provide plans if you follow the blog I sometimes do of a project its not that difficult to work out how things are made.

 An important note for anyone following my work.
 Particularly the blogging part.
 When I demonstrate techniques, guards and safety features are not shown in the interest of clarity of the particular point being made.
 It is YOUR individual responsibility to take any and all safety measures you see fit in order to protect yourself when woodworking.
 I am NOT in the business of telling you what safety measures to take.
 So no whingeing and don't bother telling me I need to work safer.
 My safety is MY responsibility.